UDAN: UDAN-RCS Round-II (December 2017)

 502 new regional fixed-wing and helicopter routes were bid in 196 proposals (55 counter-proposals from 10 airlines, and 141 initial proposals from 17 airlines including 108 for the fixed-wing and 33 for helicopters) to connect 126 airports and heliports (49 unserved, 15 under-served, 38 well-served and 24 helipads).
 Second round results will be awarded in late December 2017.
 SpiceJet and IndiGo are bidders with zero-VGF.

 UDAN-RCS Round-III (January 2019)

 The central government has received bids for 111 routes from 15 airlines under the third round of auction for the UDAN scheme.
 SpiceJet and IndiGo has bid for 37 routes and 20 routes in the third round of auctions.
 Ghodawat Enterprises Private Limited has bid for total of 15 routes in this round.
-The Centre did not include chopper routes under the third round of auctions, as there have already been.
+The Centre did not include helicopter routes under the third round of auctions, as there have already been.